How To Clean Your Vape Tanks & Coils

 Once you’ve washed out the tank, you can dry it with a paper towel or microfiber cloth.
 Afterwards, let it air dry.
 Do this once a week, and you shouldn’t have to engage in more intensive cleaning.

 For those of you who have been neglecting your vape cleaning, don’t worry - we’ve got a technique for you.
-There are a wide variety of cleaners you can find around your house that might be up to the task: vinegar, propylene glycol, or (best of all), some high-proof vodka - so you can have a drink and clean your vape with the same stuff.
+There are a wide variety of cleaners you can find around your house that might be up to the task: vinegar, propylene glycol, or (best of all), some high-proof vodka - so you can have a refreshment and clean your vape with the same stuff.

 There are a few techniques you can use, but the simplest is probably to put your cleaning substance of choice in a bowl, put your tank in there, and let it soak for a while.
 Alternatively, you can just soak a rag in vodka and get to cleaning manually.
 Either way, you’ll want to rinse your vape afterwards very thoroughly with hot water, then follow the drying steps outlined above.